 Book your Hop on Hop off Rome bus ticket and save hours circling the city.

 The Rome Hop on Hop off bus is the best guide for helping you navigate your way to all the top sites and attractions before making your way to the secret spots.

 Rome Hop-on and Hop-off Bus Tickets - City Tour

-There is a whole world of off the beaten path and majestic beauty when you go

-	beyond the typical locations to explore Secret Rome.
-My advice, visit all the

-	tourist attractions as efficiently as possible and then travel off the beaten

-	path.
-The best way to maximize your time and see all the main sites is to get a

-	Rome Pass, this way you won’t miss a thing!
+There is a whole world of off the beaten path and majestic beauty when you go beyond the typical locations to explore Secret Rome.
+My advice, visit all the tourist attractions as efficiently as possible and then travel off the beaten path.
+The best way to maximize your time, save money, and see all the main sites is to get a Rome Pass, this way you won’t miss a thing!

-	After you’ve marveled at Rome’s surface level beauty, check out the wide

-	selection of interesting hidden places to visit.
-Allow me to share with you ten

-	of my favorite quirky and unusual things to do in Rome that tourists often never

-	see.
-Get ready for a new perspective on the eternal city and a little

-	unconventional exploration!
-I’ve also included a handy map at the end with

-	points to all the main places in the article.
-Let’s start things off with a

-	little test of fact or fiction.
+After you’ve marveled at Rome’s surface level beauty, check out the wide selection of interesting hidden places to visit.
+Allow me to share with you ten of my favorite quirky and unusual things to do in Rome that tourists often never see.
+Get ready for a new perspective on the eternal city and a little unconventional exploration!
+I’ve also included a handy map at the end with points to all the main places in the article.
+Let’s start things off with a little test of fact or fiction.

 I have a fascination with obscure legends.
 The Bocca della Verità (Mouth of Truth), carries one story that sends shivers up the spine of the superstitious and makes skeptics laugh in amusement.
 The ancient carving, pictured above, is found outside the church of Santa Maria in Cosmedin.
 The pagan god carving is said to bite off the hands of liars.
 How is that for a useful lie detector?
 It sounds like there’s no mercy for anyone, even those willfully confessing their crimes.